Spamhaus Technology and abuse.ch Logo

 So, what can we learn?

 Identifying newly registered domains used solely for phishing, allows for their quick addition to blocklists.
-Unfortunately, growing competition among registrars, the availability of multiple top-level domains (TLDs), and easy access to protective DNS services – such as Cloudflare – are making it easier for criminals to register and operate domains.
+Unfortunately, growing competition among registrars, the availability of multiple top-level domains (TLDs), and easy access to protective DNS services - such as Cloudflare - are making it easier for criminals to register and operate domains.
 Furthermore, these factors can often complicate efforts to block IP addresses, hindering takedown companies from blocking these sites.
+In many scenarios, blocking domains and hostnames on the DNS level can mitigate that attack vector.

 Supporting the research community